Women's suffrage i.e. our right to vote is civil liberty; one which we sometimes take for granted.

 Victory for women in the U.S.

 The 26th of August commemorates the historic event of 1920; the 19th constitutional amendment when Bainbridge Colby signed the proclamation that gave US women the constitutional right to vote.
 This grave change was an acclamation of all those peaceful non-violent aggregates of women which began in 1878.
-Henceforth, since 1971, August 26th has been celebrated as the Women's Equality Day.
+Henceforth, since 1971, August 26th has been celebrated as Women's Equality Day.

-In India, the women were enfranchised in 1921 under the British Rule in the City of Madras for the first time.
-However, it's only after independence that the universal suffrage was enforced by the constitution.
+In India, the women were enfranchised in 1921 under British Rule in the City of Madras for the first time.
+However, it's only after independence that universal suffrage was enforced by the constitution.

 The Journey towards universal suffrage